 As a result, all the concerns regarding the trophy's safety are understandable.
 And there's another good reason for the worries about passing the World Cup around to anyone and everyone, which we haven't yet discussed in detail...

 On 20th March 1966, just four months before the 1966 FIFA World Cup was due to kick off in England, the Jules Rimet trophy was stolen during a public exhibition at Westminster Central Hall.
-Special permission had been granted for Stanley Gibbons' stamp company Stampex to place to trophy in their exhibition, as long as it was under guard at all times (it was also insured for £30,000).
+Special permission had been granted for Stanley Gibbons' stamp company Stampex to place the trophy in their exhibition, as long as it was under guard at all times (it was also insured for £30,000).
 However, despite the presence of two uniformed officers and two plainclothes officers, there was nobody watching the trophy at all times, and during the guards' noon circuit on Sunday 20th, it was discovered that someone had forced open the display case and rear doors of the building and stolen the trophy.

 It was a professional job, and none of the guards had seen or heard anything suspicious; the following days were panic-stricken.
 However, just seven days later the trophy was found wrapped in newspaper at the bottom of a suburban garden hedge in Beulah Hill, Upper Norwood, South London.